-Dale and Shawnda Rainey are owners of the Vivo clothing stores which cater primarily to late teens to 30 year old women.
-Upon moving to the area, the Rainey’s analyzed the market and determined there was a need for an affordable clothing store in downtown Coeur d’Alene.
-They opened their first Vivo store in Coeur D Alene in 2009 at 311 E. Sherman Ave, their second in the Spokane Valley Mall in 2010 and their third in the Spokane NorthTown Mall in 2011.
+Dale and Shawnda Rainey are owners of the Vivo clothing stores which cater primarily to late teens to 30-year-old women.
+Upon moving to the area, the Rainey’s analyzed the market and determined there was a need for an affordable clothing store.
+They opened their first Vivo store in downtown Coeur D Alene in 2009 at 311 E. Sherman Ave, their second in the Spokane Valley Mall in 2010 and their third in the Spokane NorthTown Mall in 2011.
 Website www.vivohome.com.
 The Vivo clothing stores are boutique style, yet their prices are competitive with any department store.

-Logistics has been a challenge since Vivo has hundreds of vendors, sells thousands of items per week and each item has to be entered, priced and tagged.
-They have 4 full time staff dedicated to this department alone, led by Samantha Gibbs who has been with the company since day one.
+Logistics has been a challenge since Vivo has hundreds of vendors, sells thousands of items per week.
+Plus, each item has to be entered, priced and tagged.
+They have 4 full-time staff dedicated to this department alone.
+Logistics is led by Samantha Gibbs who has been with the company since day one.
 As a Christian based company, they seek to operate all aspects of business with great integrity so individuals with high character are a requirement.

-The Rainey’s intend to open another store in the spring of 2012 in Downtown Spokane, and are looking at a processing facility in Hayden with a retail outlet.
+The Rainey’s intend to open another store in the spring of 2012 in Downtown Spokane.
+Also, there is a possibility for a processing facility in Hayden with a retail outlet.
 In early 2013, they will begin opening stores in the Seattle market and intend to open at least 6 in the area over the next few years.

 Dale has been self-employed for 24 years and is currently CEO of an international commodities trading company.
 He has founded over a dozen companies and is currently a Business Coach at the SBDC in Post Falls.
 Shawnda has been self-employed for 14 years in the retail industry and has founded 3 companies.